 What is a Green Team?

-Green Teams are groups of faculty, staff, and students volunteering to take specific actions to help their organization (college, department, building, etc.) operate in a more efficient, innovative, and healthy way.
+Green Teams are groups of faculty, staff, and students volunteering to engage and educate their peers to help their organization (college, department, building, etc.) operate in a more efficient, innovative, and healthy way.
 Typically, Green Teams focus on making their operations more sustainable through the easy to follow Green Paws Program and other initiatives unique to their departments.
-Currently, the University has 116 Green Teams, with 33 of them at the Commonwealth Campuses, operating in various departments.
+Currently, the University has 50 Green Teams operating in various colleges and units and ten of them at the Commonwealth Campuses.
+This network of change agents work with the Colleges' Sustainability Councils, which have been formed to strategically advance the University's sustainability goals, matching the work to the College's unique mission.

 The Sustainability Institute sponsors the Green Team program and supports it with information, resources, and training.
 What initiatives are these teams working on?
 Check out the success pages.